A Charlie Brown Christmas: Animation

 Animation for A Charlie Brown Christmas was created by Bill Melendez Productions.
 Mendelson had no idea whether or not completing a half-hour's worth of animation would be possible given the production's six-month schedule, but Melendez confirmed its feasibility.
 In actuality, animation was only completed in the final four months of production.
 CBS initially wanted an hour's worth of animation, but Melendez talked them down to a half-hour special, believing an hour of television animation was too much.
-Having never worked on a half-hour special before, Melendez phoned Bill Hanna of Hanna-Barbera for advice, but Hanna declined to give any.
+Having never worked on a half-hour special before, Melendez phoned William Hanna of Hanna-Barbera for advice, but Hanna declined to give any.
 CBS gave a budget of $76,000 to produce the show and it went $20,000 over budget.
 The first step in creating the animation was to make a pencil drawing, afterwards inking and painting the drawing onto a cel.
 The cel was then placed onto a painted background.
 There are 13,000 drawings in the special, with 12 frames per second to create the illusion of movement.

 Melendez had previously worked for Warner Bros. and Disney, and working on Peanuts-related material gave him a chance to animate a truly flat cartoon design.
 The movement of Schulz's characters, particularly the Peanuts gang, was limited.
 The character of Snoopy, however, proved the exception to the rule.
 "He can do anything – move and dance – and he's very easy to animate," said Melendez.
+Schulz had envisioned the special as essentially talking heads reciting the script; animator Bill Littlejohn recalled meeting resistance from Schulz when he and Melendez designed the sequence of Snoopy dancing on Schroeder's piano, as Schulz was concerned it distracted too much from the plot.